Are you looking for a removal service to or from Germany? We have multiple removals vehicles travelling through Germany every month.

 From Berlin to Barcelona, Rennes to Regensburg or Munich to Manchester; let Matthew James take the stress out of your move.

-A part load service is a cost effective way to move your goods to and from Germany.
+A part/shared load service is a cost effective way to move your goods to and from your destination.
 The reason this service is so cost effective is that you share the vehicle with other consignments and therefore the vehicle costs are also shared.
 All consignments are individually prepared, numbered, labelled and inventoried to ensure all items are correctly delivered to you.
 The main advantage of a part load service is that you will receive the Matthew James service of excellence at the most cost effective price.

 A dedicated service gives you the flexibility to choose your collection and delivery dates.
 This service means you will have exclusive use of one of our bespoke removal vehicles.
 This service guarantees the Matthew James service of excellence and peace of mind that your moving dates can be fixed, allowing you the convenience to make travel arrangements and plan your arrival.
 All delivery dates are subject to EU laws on driving time.
 We can confirm the timing prior to any booking.